The warm sunlight has melted away most of the snow, leaving sparse white patches in the shadows hopelessly struggling

 Shyly she lays on her side, resting her head against him.
 She can hear his heart beat, a steady rhythm not matching her own galloping heart at all.
 She closes her eyes and breathes in his familiar perfume mixed with the special forest scent of resin, needles and sun-warmed wood.

 She opens her eyes, meeting his ice blue, worried gaze.

-Happily he puts a worm on the hook and throws the line out again.
+Happily he puts another worm on the hook and throws the line out again.
 He glances towards his brother and Taïga, torn between the feeling of happiness that those two are friends again and something more hurtful, darker.

 ‘Or… maybe you don’t want to be cured?’ she barges on, ill at ease with his silence.

-Derek suddenly sits up straight, pushing Taïga away from him.
+Derek suddenly sits up straight and pushes her away from him.

 ‘I’m sorry.
 I… I didn’t mean to-’ she stammers.